-- (a) buy or receive any goods or services from the CIO on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the CIO; - (c) be employed by, or receive any remuneration from, the CIO; - (d) receive any other financial benefit from the CIO;
+- 1. (a) buyorreceiveanygoodsorservicesfromtheClOonterms preferentialtothoseapplicableto members of the public; - 2. (b) sell goods, services, or any interest in land to the CIO; - 3. (c) be employed by, or receive any remuneration from, the CIO; - 4. (d) receive any other financial benefit from the CIO;